hsccorp/cordova-dnsjava-nslookup/README.md

 This plugin utilizes dnsjava to do DNS lookups.

-1)It support -type lookup(eg. "ANY", 'AAAA', 'MX' etc).
+1) It support -type lookup(eg. "ANY", 'AAAA', 'MX' etc).<br>
-2)It supports reverse DNS lookup for both ipv6 and ipv4 address types.
+2) It supports reverse DNS lookup for both ipv6 and ipv4 address types.<br>
-3)It supports change in default timeout interval by using the 'timeout' parameter (in seconds).
+3) It supports change in default timeout interval by using the 'timeout' parameter (in seconds).<br>
-4)By default, it will query the same DNS the system is configured to use for all network operations.
-You can specify a custom DNS to query using the "dns" parameter in query.
+4) By default, it will query the same DNS the system is configured to use for all network operations.
+You can specify a custom DNS to query using the "dns" parameter in query.<br><br>

-For reverse DNS lookup pass the "reverse" parameter as  'ipv6' or 'ipv4' in request.
+For reverse DNS lookup pass the "reverse" parameter as  'ipv6' or 'ipv4' in request.<br>
 Query is passed as array of json objects.

 ## Installation